During which phase of mitosis do the sister chromatids separate? | Channels for Pearson+

 Understand the process of mitosis, which is the division of a single cell into two genetically identical daughter cells.
 Mitosis consists of several phases: prophase, metaphase, anaphase, and telophase.

-Recall that during prophase, the chromatin condenses into visible chromosomes, and the mitotic spindle begins to form.
-The nuclear envelope breaks down, but sister chromatids are still paired together.

-In metaphase, the chromosomes align at the metaphase plate, which is the equatorial plane of the cell.
-The sister chromatids are still attached at the centromere, awaiting separation.
+Review the characteristics of each phase of mitosis: Prophase involves the condensation of chromatin into visible chromosomes and the formation of the mitotic spindle.
+Metaphase is when chromosomes align at the cell's equatorial plane.
+Anaphase is characterized by the separation of sister chromatids.
+Telophase involves the reformation of the nuclear envelope around the separated chromatids.

-During anaphase, the sister chromatids are pulled apart by the spindle fibers toward opposite poles of the cell.
-This separation marks the key event of anaphase.
+Focus on anaphase, where the sister chromatids are pulled apart by the spindle fibers attached to the centromeres, moving towards opposite poles of the cell.
+This separation is crucial for the equal distribution of genetic material.

-Finally, in telophase, the separated chromatids reach the poles, and the nuclear envelope re-forms around each set of chromosomes, completing the process of mitosis.
+Conclude that the phase during which sister chromatids separate is anaphase, as this is when the chromatids are split and moved to opposite ends of the cell, ensuring each new cell will have the correct number of chromosomes.

 Watch next